At a glance

 7. Tell me once, tell me twice…

 Use the new word all the time.
-So, if the word is essential, you might talk about what is essential to pack for a camping trip or have a discussion about what is essential for happiness.
-A checklist of essential chores might help remind your child to walk the dog, do homework and set the table before dinner.
+So, if the word is essential, you might discuss what is essential to pack for a camping trip or talk about what is essential for happiness.
+A checklist of essential chores might help remind your child to walk the dog, do homework, and set the table before dinner.